Last Updated: 5/18/2018

 - Do not use your cell phone number in the first place!

-- Use two factor authentication that uses a physical key or app, not SMS Text
+- Use two factor authentication that uses a physical key or Google Authenticator App, not Text

 - AT&T – Enable an account passcode